 Free app available for iPhone and Android phones allow you to create your own schedule for each day at Gator By The Bay 2016 in San Diego.
 There are about 90 bands and performances on seven stages, so this app will be a great help in making sure you don't miss your favorites.

 Dancing is a great way to reduce stress, have fun, learn new ways of moving your body, develop a new appreciation for music, become part of a group of friends with love of dance in common, and to express yourself.
 So let's get started!

 Cajun and zydeco dances occur weekly, monthly, and on special dates when bands are in town.
 Before most dances a dance instructor or experienced dancer will present a beginner's lesson lasting about a half hour, often followed by intermediate or advanced moves for fifteen minutes.
 Each month the Bon Temps Social Club of San Diego hosts a dance on the Second Saturday in Balboa Park.
-A beginner's dance lesson begins at 6:20 p.m., and their is open dancing to a live Cajun or zydeco band 7-10:30 p.m.
-Check the display on the home page or the "Calendar" page of this website for descriptions of future dances.
+A beginner's dance lesson begins at 6:20 p.m., and there is open dancing to a live Cajun or zydeco band 7-10:15 p.m.
+Check the displays on this home page or the "Calendar" page of this website for descriptions of future dances.